Trends and climate

 Are any tax exemptions or reliefs available?

 In general, a non-Israeli resident may be exempt from capital gains tax if the gain is derived from a sale of shares of an Israeli company.
-This exemption is conditional on a number of requirements, such as that the gain is not attributable to a permanent establishment that the non-Israeli seller may have in Israel.
+This exemption is conditional on a number of requirements, such as that:

 What are the common methods used to mitigate tax liability?